ENGAGE WITH

 STUDENTS AND VOLUNTEERS

-How do we communicate this to residents and visitors?
-How do we encourage and support people to move beyond awareness of the importance of the Bay to a position of active stewardship?
-We primarily do this by supporting our community partners, which have strong volunteer stewardship, education and technical assistance programs.
+But how do we communicate this importance to residents and visitors?
+How do we inspire people to move from simply being aware of the Bay’s significance to actively becoming its stewards?
+Our approach focuses on empowering our community partners, who run robust volunteer stewardship, education, and technical assistance programs.

-CBEP supports Casco Bay school districts through teacher training events, connecting expedition-based learning programs with community partners, funding projects through our Community Grants program, and other activities.
+CBEP supports Casco Bay schools by offering teacher training, connecting expedition-based learning programs with community partners, funding projects through our Community Grants program, and more.

-CBEP supports Cumberland County Soil and Water Conservation District’s watershed-based CONNECT program to middle school classrooms in eleven Casco Bay communities, the Southern Maine Children’s Water Festival, a day-long event aimed at middle school students, Portland Water District’s Trout Kids program, and other Bay-focused educational programs.
+We also back key educational initiatives like the Cumberland County Soil and Water Conservation District’s CONNECT program, which brings watershed education to middle schools in eleven Casco Bay communities, the Southern Maine Children’s Water Festival, a day-long event for middle schoolers, and Portland Water District’s Trout Kids program, among others.

-Through our Community Grants program, CBEP supports locally-led projects that create new partnerships and engage communities with Casco Bay and its watershed.
+Through our Community Grants program, CBEP fosters locally-led projects that build new partnerships and deepen community engagement with Casco Bay and its watershed.

-The Casco Bay Plan 2016-2021 frames a broader community engagement goal with a focus on experiential education, citizen stewardship, and outreach to local municipal officials and volunteers, among other actions.
+The Casco Bay Plan 2024 outlines a broader goal for community engagement, focusing on reaching new audiences, supporting community science, and engaging local municipal officials and volunteers, among other initiatives.

 RESOURCES